 Several Social Security programs allow SSDI beneficiaries to try returning to work without jeopardizing their entitlement to Social Security disability benefits.
 The first of these programs is the trial work period.

 Here's how it works.
-If your countable gross income is at or below the SGA amount for any month, you are eligible for your full SSDI benefit amount for that month.
-In any month in which your countable gross income exceeds the SGA amount ($1,040 in 2013), you are not entitled to benefits for that month.
-However, there is a one-time exception to this rule known as the "grace period."
-You are eligible for benefits for the first month and the following two consecutive months during your EPE in which you work above the SGA amount.
+If your countable gross income is at or below the SGA amount for any month during your EPE, you're eligible for your full SSDI benefit amount for that month.
+In any month in which your countable gross income exceeds the SGA amount ($1,470 in 2023), you aren't entitled to benefits for that month.
+However, there's a one-time exception to this rule known as the "grace period."
+You're eligible for benefits for the first month and the following two consecutive months during your EPE in which you work above the SGA amount.
+After that, your benefits will stop if you continue to earn above the SGA amount.

-If you are self-employed, a special formula is used to determine your annual net earnings from self employment, and the resulting amount is divided by 12 (or by the applicable number of months, if you worked in self-employment for less than a full year).
+If you're self-employed, a special formula is used to determine your annual net earnings from self-employment, and the resulting amount is divided by 12 (or by the applicable number of months, if you worked in self-employment for less than a full year).
 This determines your monthly countable income.

 The odds, however, are in your favor when you file an application for expedited reinstatement.
-Social Security must prove that you have medically improved since the last time you were receiving benefits before denying your claim.
+Before denying your claim, Social Security must prove that you have medically improved enough to work since the last time you were receiving benefits.
 In contrast, if you file a new application for benefits, you must prove that you are medically disabled before your claim will be granted.